divineprog/MoSyncApps/WebSQLDemo/Tutorial/WebSQLTutorial.md

 You can run both examples, e.g. in Chrome, by opening the file [example.html](https://github.com/divineprog/MoSyncApps/blob/master/WebSQLDemo/LocalFiles/example.html).
 Inspect the console log in Chrome to see the output.

 One this that is of interest is how retrieving the result of SELECT COUNT(*) works in Web SQL.
-The restult is retured as a row, and the name of the fioeld that contains the row count is called "COUNT(*)".
+The result is returned as a row, and the name of the field that contains the row count is called "COUNT(*)".
 See the example code for how this is used.

 ## Demo application

 The app WebSQLDemo is a simple turn-based game of luck (much like playing by tossing a dice).
 The "dice" in the app is a "wheel" with numbers 1 tho 50.
 Whoever gets the highest number wins the current round, and the total score gets updated.

 You challenge the app and can affect the outcome by taking a low risk or a high risk.
 With high risk, you can double your score, but the app gets to roll the wheel twice.

-This is a screenshoot of the app:
+This is a screen shoot of the app:

 ![Web SQL Demo Screenshot](https://raw.github.com/divineprog/MoSyncApps/master/WebSQLDemo/Tutorial/WebSQLDemo.png)